Top 5 best natural flea prevention for dogs & cats.

 Symptoms can range from allergies, vomiting, diarrhea, depression, ataxia (uncoordinated movements) to muscle tremors and death, which tends to happen more often in smaller dogs.

-A look into the common Flea Medications e.g. Advantage, Revolution, Frontline, Sentry
+A look into the common dog Flea Treatments e.g. Advantage, Revolution, Frontline, Sentry

 Most of these pesticides are meant to kill fleas but if you have a pet allergic to flea bites, you’d might still get that reaction as the fleas are only killed after biting your pet for some medications.
 Same with Lyme disease as the tick will have to bite your pet to be killed.
 Not much of preventative in these cases.
 Frontline and Advantage are contact killers.